In this article

 If you're pregnant and picking a plan for next year – either from options offered by your employer or options available in the Marketplace – you'll want to consider these factors:

 Deductibles.
-Look closely at your plan’s deductible.
+Look closely at your plan's deductible.
 When it comes to plan deductibles, there’s tremendous variation across health plans.
-They can have deductibles that range from $0 to $9,100 in 2023.
-And although out-of-pocket maximums can’t be more than $9,100, they can be quite a bit less.
-So the only way to know how much childbirth will cost is to know the details of the person’s health plan.
+They can have deductibles that range from $0 to $9,200 in 2025 (that upper limit will be $10,600 in 2026).
+And although total out-of-pocket maximums, including the deductible, can't exceed $9,200 in 2025 ($10,600 in 2026) they can be quite a bit less.
+So the only way to know how much childbirth will cost is to know the details of the person's health plan.

-Thanks to price transparency initiatives, it’s easier than it used to be to get accurate cost estimates from hospitals, and similar pricing transparency took effect for health plans as of 2023.
-But even when pricing is made fairly transparent, it’s not always possible to know what the costs will be ahead of time, since medical complications can arise at the last minute.
-However, the out-of-pocket maximum does ensure that even in if the birth ends up being much more complicated and expensive than expected, your out-of-pocket costs will be capped.
+Thanks to price transparency initiatives, it’s easier than it used to be to get accurate cost estimates from hospitals,7 and health plans.8 But even when pricing is made fairly transparent, it’s not always possible to know what the costs will be ahead of time, since medical complications can arise at the last minute.
+However, the out-of-pocket maximum does ensure that even if the birth ends up being much more complicated and expensive than expected, your out-of-pocket costs will be capped.

 It’s important to note, however, that the No Surprises Act does not apply to birth centers.
 So if you’re planning to use a birth center, you will want to make sure anyone who might be involved in your care there is in-network with your health plan.

 Subsidies.
-If you’re buying a plan in the Marketplace and you’re eligible for cost-sharing reductions, selecting a Silver-level plan can really help to keep your out-of-pocket costs down.
-Cost-sharing reductions are especially strong if your household income isn’t more than 200% of the federal poverty level.
-(In the continental United States, that amounts to $27,180 for a single person in 2023, and $55,500 for a household of four.
-Note that the 2022 FPL numbers are used to determine 2023 subsidy amounts.)
+If you're buying a plan in the Marketplace and you’re eligible for cost-sharing reductions (meaning your household income isn't more than 250% of the federal poverty level, or FPL), selecting a Silver-level plan can really help to keep your out-of-pocket costs down.
+Cost-sharing reductions are especially strong if your household income isn’t more than 200% of FPL.
+(In the continental United States, 200% of FPL amounts to $31,300 for a single person enrolling in coverage for 2026, and $64,300 for a household of four.
+Note that the 2025 FPL numbers are used to determine 2026 subsidy amounts.)

 If you’re not eligible for cost-sharing reductions, you might still find that a Gold plan is a better overall value than a Bronze plan once you account for both the premium and the expected out-of-pocket costs.
 And in some areas, Gold plans are surprisingly affordable, due to some pricing rules that states have adopted over the last several years.
 Here’s an overview of how all of this works, and what to keep in mind when you’re considering plans at each metal level.